anudukkipati/FavoritePoems/README.md

 A simple app that allows users to signup, login, add their favorite poems or their own poems.
 A a user can edit and delete the poems that they added.
 Users can have discussion about poesm by adding their comments.

+## Link to video demo
+Click here to see the video demo: https://vimeo.com/439459717

 ### Installing
  To run this app, clone the repository and run ```bundle install```.
  Run rails ```db:migrate```.